packit/research/downstream/README.md

 #### How to communicate with the user?

 - When the build is triggered, affected users are notified via standard Fedora notifications.
-- When there is a problem, we can comment on the commit.
+- ~~When there is a problem, we can comment on the commit.~~ We can't.
+This is not supported by Pagure.
+- Configurable repository to create an issue in.
 - Optionally, when the commit comes from the PR, we can comment to that PR.

 ## Bodhi updates